Session 5: Where signs of hope are needed today, part 3, and broader appeals for hope

 How might a synodal approach to Church life help build unity?

-In the third part of paragraph 17, Pope Francis quotes Jesus’s prayer for unity, which appears in John 17:21.
-How does Jesus connect the unity of believers with the unity of the Father and Son?
+At the end of the third part of paragraph 17, Pope Francis quotes Jesus’s prayer for unity, which appears in John 17:21.
+What does Jesus’s call for unity say to us, and how should we respond?

 According to Jesus’s prayer, how can unity in the Church have an effect that goes beyond the Church itself?